AlexanderTroyScott/Actuarial/Exams/PA.md

-:memo: Note: Unfortunately I have not had the time to go back and make additions to the predictive analytics exam information which I had summarized on my personal website.

-For this reason I decided to copy everything over to this github repository so that it could be better maintained by the community.
+:memo: Note: I had initially summarized the PA study material as a away to organize review material for a coworker and myself.
+I was surprised to learn that others were finding the material useful and it had continued to generate hits even years after I had passed the exam.
+Unfortunately I have not had the time to go back and make additions; therefore, I decided to copy everything over to this github repository so that it could be better maintained by the community and put a link to directing you here.

 ### 6. Generalized Linear Models